GlizzyChief/SillyTavern-1.8.4-fix/README.md

 ## Other OSes
 For getting it to work any other operating system, please contact me!

+## In development
+- Integration with paid Poe API
+- Integration with prompt manager (for newer version)
+- Integration with FlowGPT's image generating models
+- Functionality to change bots' models and temperature (FlowGPT)
+- Work on author's notes, which crash after a yet uncertain threshold

 ## Known issues
-- On Windows, sometimes it's necessary to put the browser into non-headless mode.
+- On Windows, sometimes it's necessary to put the browser into non-headless mode
 - Performance depends somewhat on the device, currently averaging 6 seconds on PC and 12 seconds on android
 - On mobile, streaming and adding a bot is hit-or-miss, as some messages fail to get sent, causing all kinds of issues.
-Until a fix is found, I advice sticking to non-streaming on mobile, although it can still work.
+Until a fix is found, I advice sticking to non-streaming on mobile, although it can still work
 - Lately, Poe has been behaiving in a weird manner.
 Looks like general context windows for some bots have been decreased.
 Some bots still experience the reduced amount of available tokens
+- FlowGPT randomly banning sessions.
+Logging out and in again resolves it

 ## Recent fixes/features